Patrick Manser

 Welcome note:

-My research focuses on the iterative co-design, purpose-development, and evaluation of innovative and individually tailored technology-enhanced training concepts for neurodegenerative and neurological disorders.
-My mission is to rigorously commit to patient-centered and multidisciplinary research by advancing research methodologies and putting them into practice to collaboratively create credible, well-accepted, and effective solutions that have the potential to enhance clinical practice and improve care for individuals in need.
+My mission is to rigorously commit to multidisciplinary and patient-centered research with adequate theoretical underpinnings by advancing research methodologies and putting them into practice to collaboratively create credible, well-accepted, and effective solutions that have the potential to enhance clinical practice and improve care for individuals and communities in need.

 The roots of my passion for research: